7.5 EUCC Certification

 7.5.8 Transitional Provisions

-- The EU Commission may add further products to Annex IV via Delegated Act
+- The EU Commission may also add further products to Annex IV via delegated act.

 7.5.9 Checklist: EUCC